ERNT-NADOR CALENDAR

 1- DATA NEEDED FOR THE UNDERSTANDING OF THE CONSTRUCTION OF THE CALENDAR OF THE KNOWN WORLD

-Due to the fact that this work is a purely literary creation, set in a completely unknown era devoid of any sciences, customs, cultures, or religions rooted from the beginning in civilizations known to man up to the contemporary world, it became necessary and essential to create a unique and peculiar calendar that would satisfy the myths, traditions, and gods inherent to those Eras and Times.
-It is extremely important to emphasize that the Ernt-nador Calendar, the Known World Calendar, was entirely written in the ancient language called Idhilion, the language of the gods of Anahkólion who lived in Mount Naumathar.
-Some peoples of Ernt-nador, descendants of the Lineages of Anahkólion, mistakenly believe that the language originated in Ernthys and also attribute its origin to the wizard Yondar.
-However, the language arose long before the First Era of Anahkólion, and Yondar himself is also from there.
-This confusion is attributed to the passage of time throughout the Eras, causing many facts to be discredited and becoming legends and myths without any credibility.
-The Ernt-nador Calendar, or the Known World Calendar, as it was called by some peoples, was formulated in Wol-kunt with the participation of Yondar, the Master of Wizards, and several scholars of the stars, along with Kolir, the king of Khiurthi - now Thiurethi.
-This occurred in the Time of Kings but for many, it was used shortly before the halfway point of the Time of Goddesses, after the Time of Shadows.
-This was due to the need for a more accurate time measurement in days, rather than the observation of the four lunar phases, as it had been done for a while after the counting of Winter and Summer Cycles was abolished.
-It is worth noting that the counting of the Cycles in Anahkólion was very different from that in Ernt-nador.
-In Anahkólion, a Cycle lasted for about 19 months, with approximately two-thirds and a bit of winter, while in Ernt-nador, 14 months and some days were counted, with half winter and half summer.
-This fact is due to the fact that Anahkólion is located further to the south.
-After spending years observing and studying the moons more deeply, Yondar realized that they had cycles and changed, mostly every seven days on average.
-Of course, there were slight variations, but he chose to disregard them as they were too small.
-He also observed, over the years previously counted by the twelve lunar phases, that the temporal cycles, which divided the seasons of the year, restarted after a period of approximately 363 to 366 days.
-After discovering the approximate number of days necessary for the repetition of lunar cycles, information considered of vital importance for the formal construction of the year, Yondar began to consider the question of dividing this period.
-As the moons changed approximately every seven or eight days, with some variations depending on their phase, Yondar decided that the initial total number for the month would be, as in the Time of Goddesses, 28 days.
-The 28 days corresponded to the partial or complete passage of the four moons: New Moon of Akrindos, Crescent Moon of Thandius, Full Moon of Jious, and Waning Moon of Monrthis.
-The 28 days of the month were divided into four blocks of seven days, in accordance with what occurred in the Time of Goddesses, where the seven days corresponded to the development and mapping, from beginning to end, of each current moon cycle.
-However, these seven days would no longer receive the same names that had been attributed to the days in the Time of Goddesses, but rather they would be assigned names of great significance in the new system of temporal counting.
-The set of seven days was given the name Quanthan[1], which could be translated to our language as "Rotation".
-Having previously established the provisional 28 days of the month and the Quanthan, Yondar, before making any calculations to define the months of the year, removed 5 days in advance from the total of 365, which would not belong to any month but would be arranged in order at the end of all the months of the year.
-These five days, however, would have fundamental importance as they would be offered to the gods as a tribute.
-With the remaining 360 days, the mage Yondar divided them by the initial number of days in a month, which was 28, and ended up with the result of 12 months.
-At the end, Yondar found that there were 24 days left from the total of 360, which could not form a thirteenth month, nor could they be omitted from the calendar, as it would not function properly without them.
-Therefore, Yondar decided to incorporate the remaining 24 days into most of the months that would compose the year of Ernt-nador, the Known World.
+As this work is a purely literary creation, in which the story is set in a completely unknown era, devoid of any sciences, customs, cultures, or religions that have been ingrained in civilizations known to man until the modern world, it became necessary and essential to create a unique and peculiar calendar that would satisfy the myths, traditions, and gods inherent to those Eras and Times.
+It is crucial to emphasize that the Calendar of Ernt-nador, the Known World, was entirely written in the ancient language called Idhílion, the language of the gods of Anahkólion who lived on Mount Naumathar.
+Some peoples of Ernt-nador, descendants of the Lineages of Anahkólion, mistakenly believe that the language originated in Ernthys and also attribute its creation to the wizard Yondar.
+However, the language emerged long before the First Era of Anahkólion, and Yondar also hails from there.
+This confusion is attributed to the passage of time over the Eras, causing many facts to be discredited and turned into legends and myths without any foundation.
+The Calendar of Ernt-nador, or the Known World, as it was called by some peoples, was formulated in Wol-kunt with the participation of Yondar, the Master of the Wizards, and several star scholars, along with Kolir, the king of Khiurthi—now known as Thiurethi.
+This occurred during the Time of Kings, but for many, it was adopted shortly before the mid-point of the Time of the Goddesses, following the Time of Shadows.
+This was due to the need for a more accurate system of time measurement in days, rather than the observation of the four moon cycles, which had been used for a time after the winter and summer Cycle count was abolished.
+It is important to note that the counting of the Cycles in Anahkólion was very different from that of Ernt-nador.
+In Anahkólion, a Cycle lasted about 19 months, consisting of approximately two-thirds and a little more of winter, whereas in Ernt-nador, 14 months and some days were counted, with half being winter and half being summer.
+This was due to the fact that Anahkólion was located further south.
+After spending years observing and studying the moons more deeply, Yondar realized that they followed cycles and changed, most of the time, every seven days on average.
+Of course, there were small variations, but he chose to disregard them as they were too insignificant.
+He also noted, over the years, which were previously counted by the twelve lunar phases, that the time cycles that divided the seasons of the year restarted after approximately 363 to 366 days had passed.
+From the discovery of the approximate number of days required for the repetition of lunar cycles, information considered of vital importance for the formal construction of the year, Yondar began to ponder the question of dividing this period.
+Since the moons changed on average every seven or eight days, with some variations depending on the time of year, Yondar decided that the initial total number for the month would be, as in the Time of the Goddesses, 28 days.
+The 28 days corresponded to the partial or complete passage of the four moons: New Moon of Akrindos, Waxing Moon of Thandius, Full Moon of Jious, and Waning Moon of Monrthis.
+The 28 days of the month were divided into four blocks of seven days, in accordance with what occurred during the Time of the Goddesses, where the seven days corresponded to the development and mapping, from beginning to end, of the cycle of each current moon.
+However, these seven days would no longer bear the same nomenclature that had been attributed to the days during the Time of the Goddesses, but rather they would be given names of great significance in the new time-counting system.
+The group of seven days was given the name Quanthan, which could be translated into our language as "Rotation."
+Having provisionally decided on the 28 days of the month and the Quanthan, Yondar, before making any calculations to define the months of the year, preemptively removed 5 days from the 365, which would not be part of any month but would be placed in order at the end of all the months of the year.
+These five days, however, would be of fundamental importance, as they would be offered to the gods as a form of homage.
+With the remaining 360 days, the wizard Yondar performed the division by the initial number of days in the month, which was 28, ultimately arriving at the result of 12 months.
+In the end, Yondar found that 24 days were left from the total of 360, which could not form a thirteenth month, nor could they be left out of the calendar, as it would not function properly without them.
+Thus, Yondar decided to incorporate the remaining 24 days into most of the months that would make up the year of Ernt-nador, the Known World.

 [1] The Quanthan could loosely be compared to our seven-day week.